stephenquan/BashMasterClass/Reading-INI-Files/Reading-INI-Files.md

 This article is about how to read ini files in Bash.

-For example, say we had `sample.ini` with:
+For example, let's assume we want to read the `blogger` key in the `Links` section in the following `sample.ini`:

 ```ini
 [Name]